-Benchmarking of provisions in councils with similar attributes to Port Stephens has taken place.
-Two comparative Lower Hunter Councils have been provided who are best fit considering the local context.
-The PSC benchmark standard was selected in consideration of the topography of the beaches to be serviced and their capacity to be utilised by users of the beach.
+Benchmarking of provision in councils with similar attributes to Port Stephens has been undertaken as shown in the table below.
+Council currently has two lifesaving clubs and one lifeguard facility.
+All three of these assets provide for professional lifeguards services to operate during the warmer months while Fingal Bay and Birubi also host volunteer lifeguard services.
+There is a marked difference in the benchmarked provisions as the number of beaches managed by councils varies greatly regardless of the population growth.
+This benchmark standard was selected in consideration of the topography of the beaches to be serviced and their capacity to be utilised by users of the beach.
 Benchmarking standards are shown in the table below:

-Benchmarking - Surf Lifesaving Facilities Council Provision Year Port Stephens Council One surf lifesaving facility for every 30,000 people 2018 Lake Macquarie City Council One surf lifesaving facility for every 50,212 people 2019

-MidCoast Council One surf lifesaving facility for every 12,900 2019 people
+Benchmarking - Surf Lifesaving Facilities Council Provision Year Port Stephens Council One surf lifesaving facility for every 30,000 people 2014 Lake Macquarie City Council One surf lifesaving facility for every 30,000 people 2004 Coffs Harbour City Council One surf lifesaving facility for every 22,500 people 2005 Ballina Shire Council One surf lifesaving facility for every 20,000 people 2005